celo-org/docs/docs/celo-codebase/protocol/transactions/escrow.md

 }
 ```

-The contract emits the following events:
+For ease of reference, the contract emits the following events:

 ```solidity
 event Transfer(